nicholasRenninger/AStar_and_PRM_Planning_Analysis/README.md

 * Activate the `conda` environment you just created in the "Dependencies" section:
 `$(REPO_DIR_LOCATION) $ conda activate motionPlanning2`

-* Run the main python module to run both the bug algorithms and kinematics codes:
+* Run the main python module to run all of the simulations:
 `$(REPO_DIR_LOCATION) $ python main.py`

 ### Configuring the Code

-**Bug Algorithm Configuration**
+## C-Space visualizer for a translating, rotating robot and obstacle
-To change the scenarios for the bug algorithm code, simply modify one of the `$(REPO_DIR_LOCATION)/config/scenarioX.yaml` files to create a new set of obstacles, or to change the location of the start / goal points.
+To change the scenarios for the bug algorithm code, simply modify one of the `$(REPO_DIR_LOCATION)/config/cspace_XXX.yaml` files to change the robot or obstacle vertices, or to change the location of the start / goal state or the robot.

+## Gradient descent planner

+## C-Space visualizer for a translating, rotating robot and obstacle

+## C-Space visualizer for a translating, rotating robot and obstacle

 ---